 Principle #7: Design from Patterns to Details

-From the principle of observation, we can plan and design our projects from patterns to details.
+From the principle of observation, we can use a bit of creativity to plan and design our projects from patterns to details.

 The permaculture principle is that we do not start with the detail but rather the bigger picture (the pattern).